 Set the time using switch S4 for decrement and switch S5 for increment.
 The time is indicated on 7-segment displays DIS1 and DIS2.
 To start timing count-down, press start/stop switch S2.
 Relay RL1 energises to switch on the appliance and LED1 glows.
 If you press start/stop switch S2 again, the count-down process will stop and relay RL1 de-energise to switch the appliance off.

 Construction and working

-An actual-size, single-side PCB for the microcontroller-based time-controlled switch is shown in Fig. 2 and its component layout in Fig. 3.
+A single-side PCB for the microcontroller-based time controlled switch is shown in Fig. 2 and its component layout in Fig. 3.

 Download PCB and component layout PDFs: click here